Tornado ravages north Dallas, leaving thousands without power

 On Twitter, DFW Airport said its ramps were closed as a safety measure and departures were delayed at least until 12:30 a.m.
 CDT.

-Reporting by Subrat Patnaik in Bengaluru and Rich McKay in Atlanta; Editing by Clarence Fernandez
+Reporting by Subrat Patnaik in Bengaluru and Rich McKay in Atlanta; Editing by Clarence Fernandez and Alex Richardson